 Booking a flight is easy these days, but it can become a hard task if you cannot find what you are looking for or if you have too many choices.
-The following 13 tips may help you in the process of finding the cheapest Business Class ticket to your destination (for Economy Class tips, click here).
+The following 13 tips may help you in the process of finding the cheapest Business Class ticket to your destination (read here my tips for finding cheap Business and First Class tickets).

 Think I forgot one?
 Share your own tips in the comments section, or take my poll below.